zpok3/lutris-install-scripts/template/note.md

 I used [this](https://lutris.net/games/install/29525/view) Fallout 3: GOTY install script as a base for the rest of the scripts.
-I've mirrored them here for archival purposes.
+I've mirrored it here for archival purposes.
+There's also an edited version with the GOG ID specified so it can download the installer files for you as long as you're signed in to GOG on Lutris.